Jench2103/Jench2103/README.md

 ## 👋 Hello World!
-Hi, I'm JenChien @Jench2103, an undergraduate student in the Department of Electrical Engineering, NCKU, Taiwan.
-I'm interested in both computer architecture and software programming, and enjoying the processes of designing a system.
-Although I'm not a professional yet, I love to learn new technology and skills to improve myself 🌱.
+Hi, I'm Jen-Chien @Jench2103, a graduate student in the School of Computing, NCKU, Taiwan.
+I'm interested in both computer architecture and software programming, and I enjoy the process of designing high-performance systems as well as useful tools.
+I love to learn new knowledge and skills to solve real-world challenges 🌱.

 ## 🙋‍♂️ My Values